Chamber of Commerce: 72378093 VAT No: NL142555186B02

 1. The other Party shall ensure that the information required for the execution of the agreement is made available to it in good time and in the manner required by Feel’n good and that this information is accurate and complete.
 2. Feel’n good delivered goods may be resold by the other party only in the original, of Feel’n good or its supplier, packaging.
 The counterparty must not make any changes to the original packaging and must prevent damage.
 3. If the other party does not (in good time) meet the aforementioned obligations, Feel’n Good may suspend the performance of the agreement until the other party has fulfilled its obligations.
 The costs and other consequences resulting from this are at the expense and risk of the other party.
 4. If the other party fails to comply with his obligations and Feel’n good does not require immediate fulfilment, this does not affect the right of Feel’n good to demand compliance later.

 Article 8: Confidential information

+1. Feel’n Good holds all the information it has obtained in the context of concluding and executing the agreement of or about the other party secret.
+Feel’n Good only provides this information to third parties in so far as this is necessary for the execution of the agreement.
+2. Feel’n Good shall take all reasonable precautions to keep this information secret.
+This obligation of confidentiality also applies to its employees and third parties who are involved in the implementation of the agreement.
 3. The obligation of confidentiality shall not apply if Feel’n Good, as a result of laws and/or regulations or a court ruling, has to disclose the confidential information and cannot invoke a legal or court-authorized Right of change.
 This derogation shall also apply to workers and other persons as referred to in the preceding paragraph.